 — Documenting ₿itcoin 📄 (@DocumentingBTC) October 24, 2022

 An online wallet is safe even if your laptop gets hacked or your hardware wallet is stolen.
-On the other hand, the online wallet service might go down due to different reasons.
-You might lose access to your coins for a long time.
-Every investor must weigh the existing risks.
-What are you the most afraid of?
+However, the online wallet service might go down for different reasons, and you might lose access to your coins for a long time.
+When choosing the storage solution, it is all about individual preferences.

 Different types of Bitcoin wallets

 This article will explain the pros and cons of different Bitcoin wallets.
 Remember that there is no one right choice for all.
-Which wallet is the best choice depends on the person’s investment profile and own preferences.
+Which wallet is best depends on the person’s investment profile and preferences.

 The more active a trader you are, the more you have to trust the exchanges.
-If you want to invest in rarer cryptocurrencies in addition to Bitcoin, it also limits the wallet options.
+If you want to invest in rarer cryptocurrencies besides Bitcoin, it limits wallet options.
 The younger generation also prefers a mobile wallet instead of a desktop application.

-Remember that you can always also diversify your investment into different types of wallets.
+Remember that you can also diversify your investment into different types of wallets.

-The most important function of the crypto exchange is to act as a trading platform.
+The most important function of the Bitcoin exchange is to act as a trading platform.
 They are not recommended for long-term storage, as bitcoins are not completely under your control.
-Your funds are managed by the exchange, so the level of data security is as high as the exchange has.
+The exchange manages your funds, so the level of data security is as high as the exchange has.

 A desktop wallet is a step in a more secure direction.
 It is still called a hot wallet, which means a wallet that is connected to the internet.
 A desktop Bitcoin wallet is software that can be installed on your computer.

 The important improvement in security comes from the fact that the wallet is fully in your control.
-Your wallet’s private keys are only stored on your own computer.
-You have access to your funds at any time, and you don’t have to worry about any outages or even bankruptcies of crypto exchanges.
+Your wallet’s private keys are only stored on your computer.
+You can access your funds anytime, and you don’t have to worry about any outages or even bankruptcies of crypto exchanges.

-When using a desktop wallet, the risk of being hacked is significantly reduced.
+The risk of being hacked is significantly reduced when using a desktop wallet.
 However, you are still at the mercy of online threats.
-Everything on your computer can be lost in one way or another if it’s online.
+Everything on your computer can be lost if it’s online.
 If you have an extra computer you don’t need, install a desktop wallet on it and keep the machine off the internet.

-Many desktop wallets have also a cryptocurrency exchange integrated into them.
-However, the fees are usually really high, so trading should be done on crypto exchanges instead.
+Many desktop wallets also integrate cryptocurrency swaps.
+However, the fees are usually high, so we recommend using proper exchanges to trade significant amounts.

 Bitcoin mobile wallet